jpomfret/dbatools-wheeloffortune/README.md

-# dbatools-wheeloffortune
+# dbatools Wheel Of Fortune
-Jess &amp; Cláudio show of dbatools with a fun game
+Jess & Cláudio show of dbatools with a fun game